17 Fascinating Summer Solstice Traditions Around the Globe

 Ah, the summer solstice.
 It’s the longest day of the year, the first day of summer, and the official kickoff for warm-weather festivities in the northern hemisphere.
 People around the world celebrate this sunny late June day in different ways, ranging from sunrise gatherings to bonfire-lit revelry and sauna relaxation.
 Keep reading to learn about some of the most interesting summer solstice traditions around the globe.
-You just may get a few ideas for how to celebrate on the big day—which, FYI, falls on June 20 this year and also happens to share the date with Father’s Day.
+You just may get a few ideas for how to celebrate on the big day—which, FYI, falls on Wednesday, June 21 this year.
 Before you make any decisions, though, check out what the summer solstice means for your zodiac to make sure those plans will align with the universe’s larger plan for you.

 Midsummer Festival, Sweden